-Dr. Koo is Senior Lecturer at the Yong Siew Toh Conservatory of Music.
-Prior to this appointment, he was a piano professor at Augustana College and a graduate teaching fellow at the University of Oregon.
-Dr. Koo is in high demand as a concert pianist, a lecturer at national conferences, and an adjudicator for piano competitions.
+Prior to being appointed Senior Lecturer at the Yong Siew Toh Conservatory of Music, Dr. Koo was a piano professor at Augustana College and a graduate teaching fellow at the University of Oregon.
+He is in high demand as a concert pianist, a lecturer at national conferences, and an adjudicator for piano competitions.
 He was a visiting artist at the Shanghai Conservatory of Music and was selected to represent the United States as an exchange faculty scholar with Central China Normal University.
 He was an invited lecturer for the Music Teachers National Association conference in Seattle.
 He adjudicated several piano competitions for the Iowa Music Teacher Association and National Federation of Music Clubs.

 Dr. Koo won first prizes in the Wanda K. Eastwood Music Competition and the Mu Phi Epsilon State Competition.
 He was recognized as the "Outstanding Performer in Keyboard" from the University of Oregon.
 His musical talents earned him the Sadie Zellen Piano Prize from the Cleveland Institute of Music, Yean Boon Tan Piano Prize from Northern Illinois University, and the piano teaching fellowship from the University of Oregon.
 He received the Kenneth S. Ghent International Scholarship for academic and scholarly excellence during his doctoral studies at the University of Oregon.
 He also received performance and scholarship grants from the Freeman Foundation and the Penang Symphony Orchestra Society that brought him to Asia for lectures, research and performances.